Videndum (LON:VID) Trading Down 22.3% – Here’s What Happened

-VID has been the subject of a number of analyst reports.
-Shore Capital restated a “hold” rating on shares of Videndum in a research report on Friday, December 13th.
-Jefferies Financial Group restated a “buy” rating and set a GBX 425 ($5.39) price objective on shares of Videndum in a research report on Monday, December 16th.
+Several research firms recently commented on VID.
+Shore Capital reaffirmed a “hold” rating on shares of Videndum in a report on Friday, December 13th.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 425 ($5.39) target price on shares of Videndum in a research report on Monday, December 16th.

 About Videndum